pippim/pippim.github.io/_posts/2018/2018-05-17-Failure-to-mount-partition.md

 ```

-This is from an interactive script I wrote last week: https://askubuntu.com/questions/1034739/unable-to-read-files-between-two-distros/1034746#1034746
+This is from an interactive script I wrote last week: [Unable to read files between two distros]({% post_url /2018/2018-05-11-Unable-to-read-files-between-two-distros %})